 Gordon Feinblatt LLC was recognized in the August 2010 Maryland Bar Bulletin for our contribution to the Maryland Volunteer Lawyers' Service.
-The Firm has accepted many pro bono cases, representing more than 1300 hours of pro bono time in the last 12 months.
+The Firm has accepted many pro bono cases, representing more than 1300 hours of pro bono time in the past 12 months.

 Our attorneys have handled a wide array of pro bono matters that include:

-counseling a number of non-profit organizations on a wide range of legal matters;
+Counseling a number of nonprofit organizations on a wide range of legal matters;

-negotiating for the release of Afghani detainees held in Guantanamo Bay, Cuba;
+Negotiating for the release of Afghani detainees held in Guantanamo Bay, Cuba;

-representing the City of Baltimore in taking title to abandoned and vacant properties to restore them to productive use as part of “Project 5000”;
+Representing the City of Baltimore in taking title to abandoned and vacant properties to restore them to productive use as part of “Project 5000”;

-filing an amicus brief on behalf of numerous religious and faith-based organizations and leaders from diverse faiths in support of the right of same-sex couples in Maryland to enter civil marriages;
+Filing an amicus brief on behalf of numerous religious and faith-based organizations and leaders from diverse faiths in support of the right of same-sex couples in Maryland to enter civil marriages;

-assisting low-income taxpayers to prepare tax returns and resolve disputes with the Internal Revenue Service;
+Assisting low-income taxpayers to prepare tax returns and resolve disputes with the Internal Revenue Service;

-enabling an elderly widow to keep her house and avoid bankruptcy after her identity was stolen and numerous credit cards fraudulently opened in her name.
+Enabling an elderly widow to keep her house and avoid bankruptcy after her identity was stolen and numerous credit cards fraudulently opened in her name.